aitorlucasc/uhc_distillation/README.md

-# tfm_UHC_UB
+# Deep Learning for content-based indexing of TV programs

-Final thesis of the Msc in Data Science from University of Barcelona.
+This repository is part of our final thesis from the Msc in Fundamental Principles of Data Science.